your description goes here

 The "Sensitive Period"

-The first seven-weeks of a kittens life is known as the "sensitive period", this is when experiences during this time will effect and mould the sort of cat they will become.
+The first seven-weeks of a kittens life is known as the "sensitive period", this is when experiences during this time will effect and mould the sort of cat they will grow up to become.

 If you want your kitten to grow up to be a cat who: